Thornycroft Antar: Mighty Antar Mark 1B and 2

 The Mk2 was built both as a tractor for full trailer, and as a tractor for semi-trailer.

 Basically the same as the Mk 1 but for relocation of the twin 100 gallon fuel tanks stacked the rear of the cab.
 These were moved to a saddle position either side of the chassis behind the cab.
 On some variants the fuel tanks sat above smaller tool boxes, but on others the fuel tanks were moved to sit below the tool boxes.
 At this time the drivers step arrangement was also altered.

 A Darlington model 70 22,727 kg winch was then located at the rear of the cab and on the Mk2 built as tractors for semi-trailer a PTO-driven hydraulic pump added to serve the Sankey semi-trailer loading ramps and wheel changing jacks.
 The Tractor for full trailer did not have a hydraulic system.

 When the first tractors for semi-trailer were built they were initially given a classification of Mk1. (although they were considerably different from the original steel-bodied Mk1 above.)

-These where followed by a tractor for Semi-Trailer which had a wooden ballast body.
+These were followed by a tractor for Semi-Trailer which had a wooden ballast body.
 These were at first called Mk1B.

 Later contracts of both the tractor for Semi-Trailer, and Tractor for full trailer were called Mighty Antar Mk2, and published materials that covered both these and the earlier contracts renamed the Mk1 and the Mk1B from the initial contracts as Mk2.

 One Mark 2 was converted with an AEC diesel engine for army trials in 1963 and sold off in 1971.